 2. Negotiate.
 If you don’t want to get rid of cable or your cell phone (another budget crusher), you might be able to talk down your current price, especially if you give your provider’s customer service representative the notion that you’re considering bolting for the competition.
 Even if you can’t leave your electric company for an alternate provider, ask if the utility has a program to help you lower your costs.

 3. Grocery shop smarter.
-According to the U.S. Department of Agriculture, the average family of four with teens spent $1,258 at the grocery store in December 2013.
+According to the U.S. Department of Agriculture, the average family of four with teens spends $1,258 at the grocery store.
 An adult male or female spent between $300 and $400.
 So if you’re spending more than that, you could probably do a lot better.
 Strategies that are often cited (because they work) include: Don’t shop when you’re hungry, take a shopping list, look at the unit price as well as the actual price tag, bring coupons, and shop at deep-discount grocery stores.

 4. Preplan your week.
 Much of what we spend is a result of not thinking about what will be coming up throughout the week.
 We often have no clue what to make for dinner, so we rush out and grab fast food.
 We forgot about the birthday party or wedding on Saturday and rush out to buy a gift, spending way more than intended.
 And when it comes to grocery shopping, preplanning meals and clipping coupons should save you money.